Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 # Install TKG Management Cluster

-Follow the docs... for background and pre-requisite tasks.  http://go/tkg-alexandria-docs
+Follow the [official docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html) for background and pre-requisite tasks.

 1. Complete `Set Up the Bootstrap Environment for Tanzu Kubernetes Grid` which gets your kubectl and docker setup.